Games-by-Mason/ZCS/README.md

 # Status

 ZCS is beta software.
-Once I've shipped a commercial game using ZCS, I'll start to stabilize the API and no longer consider it a beta.
+Once I've shipped a commercial game using ZCS, I'll start to stabilize the API and remove this disclaimer.

+If at the time of reading you're not seeing any recent commits, this project isn't dead--I'm just working on a game!

 # Key Features